 When the manufacturer of a drug releases its product onto the market, the drugmaker has an obligation to test the medication to ensure it is safe and must then warn patients of any potential dangers and complications associated with the drug.
 Unfortunately, those taking Prozac did not understand the risks of Prozac birth defects.
 Thus, many patients who used Prozac as directed gave birth to children with severe and potentially fatal birth defects.

 When a drug causes harm when it is used as advertised and intended, those who are injured may pursue a claim for compensation.
 In this case, parents who lose their babies may pursue a wrongful death claim, while parents can also pursue an injury claim against Prozac manufacturer Eli Lilly and Company for the harm that the SSRI drug caused the baby to suffer during development.

 Strict liability rules for defective drugs mean that parents don’t need to show Eli Lilly and Company was negligent in the design or production or Prozac, but instead simply need to prove that the drug was the direct cause of harm.
-A Boston birth defects lawyer at the Law Offices of Jeffrey S. Glassman can provide legal representation to injured families affected by damage to a baby caused by SSRIs.
+A Boston birth defects lawyer at the Jeffrey Glassman Injury Lawyers can provide legal representation to injured families affected by damage to a baby caused by SSRIs.
 Give us a call or contact us online today to schedule a free case evaluation and learn how we can help with your claim.